 Of course everything can be sent over by courier, but the control then is a bit difficult.
 I don’t know anything about this gallery.
 A lot of galleries over here are more arts & crafts & souvenir stores.
 Not that there’s anything wrong with that …. :)))

 So first I will check out the artists that this gallery has mentioned on the website and find out what are the average prices.
 It may sound pretentious, but I’m on a certain price level where it doesn’t make sense to exhibit my work on a wrong market place.

 Because in New Zealand distances are way more serious than in the Netherlands, New Zealanders more often are away from home for a few days.
 Our neighbor owns 6 chickens, which we occasionally feed when he has to travel.
-At a later stage our ‘collected chickenpoints’ are exchangeable for cat favors.
+At a later stage our ‘collected chicken-points’ are exchangeable for cat favors.

 Lately the neighbour chickens are coming over to our garden daily, for our special attraction.
 Among the random objects belonging to our rented house is a stainless steel shower base.
-It is sitting against the fence for ages, hardly noticed anymore.
+It is sitting against the fence for ages, partly overgrown, hardly noticed anymore.
 Now the chickens have discovered this thing and they can see themselves in the shiny steel.
 Each time this happen they are over the moon of enthusiasm.
-Every afternoon they are standing in front of the steel base overly exited about this phenomenon.
-Not until dinner time, they jump back over the fence one by one.
+Every afternoon they are standing in front of this steel shower base overly exited about this phenomenon.
+Not until dinner time, they jump back home, over the fence one by one.
 Totally bewildered about what humans are inventing nowadays.